GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 Good luck and welcome to the community!

 !!!
 Note
     To learn more about software licenses, use cases, and more, visit the [docs homepage](../index.md)

-!!!
-Note
-    Prefer to try Gluu Server "Docker Edition"?
-Head over to the [docker edition docs](https://gluu.org/docs/de)

 ## System Requirements